What does counselling involve?

 What I do

 I don't offer advice, I listen.
 I will not judge, or give an opinion on what is right or wrong.
 You play an active part in the work and are in control of the sessions and what you talk about.
 This can be particularly powerful if it feels as if you've lost control over your life.
 I feel an incredible sense of human connection and privilege when clients feel safe enough to open up to me about their lives.
-It is through this powerful relationship that develops between us that the therapeutic process occurs.
+It is through this powerful relationship which develops between us that the therapeutic process occurs.

 What can counselling help with?